Diane Gutiw

 The potential of AI for good is unlimited, as long as we use it responsibly and ethically.
 At CGI, we are committed to harnessing the power of AI across multiple industries and geographies to help our clients achieve tangible business outcomes and, ultimately, to fulfill their objectives of making a positive difference in the world.

-Please reach out to me to continue this dialog and watch for more examples of AI for Good in an upcoming blog by Christina Fung, head of our AI Enablement COE.
+Please reach out to me to continue this dialog and explore more examples of AI for Good in a blog by Christina Fung, head of our AI Enablement COE.

 About this author